d8-contrib-modules/browscap/README.txt

 and click the "Refresh now" link.

 4. On Administer > Site configuration > Browscap you can enable logging of browser types for visitors to your site.

-The report is visible at Administer > Reports > Browscap
+5. The report itself is visible at Administer > Reports > Browscap and several other tabs in that area.

 API
 ---